phgrads/SceneStudio/README.md

 2. run `rake mturk:develop[sampleName]` to create the database entries for the experiment and run the setup script.
-You can develop locally by providing a param to the appropriate address (e.g. experiments/sampleName?task_id=7)
+You can develop locally by providing a param to the appropriate address (e.g. `mturk/task/assignmentId=?&workerId=?&hitId=sampleName`  or `experiments/sampleName?task_id=7`)

 3. run `rake mturk:run[sampleName]` in order to launch the experiment you just created on the MTurk sandbox.

-4. go to the worker sandbox and try doing your new task.
+4. go to the worker sandbox (https://workersandbox.mturk.com/) and try doing your new task.

 5. Take a look at the generated skeleton and get a feel for what everything does.
+Make sure to update the `config/experiments/sampleName.yml` with your configuration.

-6. You can only run a particular task once!
-However, that's not so great for development.
-So, you can just `rake mturk:recall[sampleName]` to completely destroy all evidence of having run the experiment.
+6. After running a task, you can do `rake mturk:recall[sampleName]` to approve all workers and withdraw the task from Amazon Mturk.
+WARNING: This will remove all evidence of the hit from Amazon as well make it hard to adjust payment for Turkers.
+The data tables for the task is retains so your results are still there.
+For development, you may want to wipe out those tables too.
+To do so, you can do `rake mturk:destroy[sampleName]` to completely destroy all evidence of having run the experiment.
 WARNING:
    If you do this in production you will lose all your experiment data.
    This is a bad idea, and will make it hard/impossible to audit yourself later.

 7. When you're done playing around, make sure to get rid of all these junky template files for the `sampleName` task by running